 Figure 1: Introgression and reciprocal crosses procedures.

 Transmission of symbionts from females of the donor line (red or blue) to a recipient line (green or orange).
 Serial backcrosses were performed to restore the recipient host genetic background by mating daughters from the previous cross with males from the recipient line.
-This method was applied to infect the 6 natural Drosophila melanogaster populations (experiment #1), to perform new introgressions from Bolivia or USA on 3 replicates (experiment #2) and to conduct reciprocal crosses (experiment #3).
+This method was applied to infect the 6 natural Drosophila melanogaster populations by wMelpop (experiment #1, left panel), to perform new introgressions from Bolivia or USA on 3 replicates (experiment #2, left panel) and to conduct reciprocal crosses (experiment #3, right panel).

-We first applied this method to infect the 6 natural Drosophila melanogaster population lines with the wMelPop strain (experiment #1, MP1 lines).
-For that purpose, we used an iso-female w1118 line infected with wMelPop (IsoA3) as the donor line and the other populations as recipient lines (1 introgression / line).
-Eight generations after the introgression procedure (under the same rearing conditions as explain above), each new generation was established by tube transfer of 80 randomly selected individuals.
-Infection patterns in these lines were checked by qPCR to measure wMelPop relative density and the average Octomom copy number per bacteria per fly.
+We first applied this method to infect the 6 natural Drosophila melanogaster population lines by the wMelPop strain (experiment #1, MP1 lines).
+For that purpose, we used an iso-female w1118 line infected by wMelPop (IsoA3) as the donor line and the other populations as recipient lines (1 introgression / line).
+After two generations of regular sib-mating, flies were placed in egg-laying cages for sampling (see ‘rearing and collection’ protocol above), and infection patterns (i.e., wMelPop relative density and the average Octomom copy number per bacteria in flies) were checked by qPCR in these lines.

-As the introgression of wMelPop in different recipient lines (experiment #1) resulted in different infection patterns (i.e., density and number of Octomom copies), we tested in a second experiment the replicability of the infection pattern after a new introgression procedure.
-For that purpose, we selected two recipient lines (USA and Bolivia) that exhibited extreme infection patterns after introgression (i.e., USA-MP1 exhibited a high wMelPop density whereas Bolivia-MP1 exhibited a low wMelPop density, see results), and performed anew 3 independent symbiotic introgressions, using the same iso-female line (IsoA3, 12 generations after the introgression procedure) as the donor line and these two populations (USA and Bolivia) as recipient lines.
-After 3 generations of backcrosses, Bolivia-MP2 and USA-MP2 flies were maintained under regular sib-mating.
+As the introgression of wMelPop in different recipient lines (experiment #1) resulted in different infection patterns (i.e., density and number of Octomom copies), we tested 8 generations later (experiment #2) the replicability of the infection pattern after a new introgression procedure.
+For that purpose, we selected two recipient lines (USA and Bolivia) that exhibited extreme infection patterns after introgression (i.e., USA-MP1 exhibited a high wMelPop density whereas Bolivia-MP1 exhibited a low wMelPop density, see results), and performed anew 3 independent symbiotic introgressions, using the same iso-female line (IsoA3, 12 generations after the first introgression procedure) as the donor line and these two populations (USA and Bolivia) as recipient lines.
+After 3 generations of backcrosses, Bolivia-MP2 and USA-MP2 flies were maintained under regular sib-mating (except the generation preceding each sampling, for which the larval density was controlled).

-We also independently performed reciprocal crosses between the Bolivia-MP1 and USA-MP1 lines (i.e., lines infected with wMelPop during the first introgression experiment) to test the respective influence of the host and symbiotic genetic backgrounds on the wMelPop proliferation within flies.
-For this purpose, we reciprocally backcrossed Bolivia-MP1 and USA-MP1 individuals for 3 generations (Figure 1 right; 3 independent replicates).
-After 3 backcrosses, flies were maintained under regular sib-mating.
+In parallel to experiment #2, we independently performed reciprocal crosses between the Bolivia-MP1 and USA-MP1 lines (i.e., lines infected by wMelPop during the first introgression experiment) to test the respective influence of host and symbiotic genetic backgrounds on the wMelPop proliferation within flies.
+For this purpose, we reciprocally backcrossed Bolivia-MP1 and USA-MP1 individuals for 3 generations (experiment #3; 3 independent replicates).
+After 3 backcrosses, flies were maintained under regular sib-mating (except the generation preceding each sampling, in which the larval density was controlled).

 Quantification of wMelPop density and Octomom copy number

-Wolbachia density and Octomom copy number were measured on 7-days old flies, whose DNA was extracted using the Biobasic EZ-10 96-well Plate Animal Genomic DNA kit.
-In brief, flies were individually crushed in 400 µL of lysis buffer by a sterile 5-mm stainless bead shacked by a TissueLyser (Qiagen).
+Wolbachia density and Octomom copy number were measured on 7-day old females (n = 10 flies / line (experiment #1) and n = 5 flies / line / timepoint (experiments #2 and #3), whose DNA was extracted using the EZ-10 96-well Plate Animal Genomic DNA® kit (Bio Basic).
+In brief, flies were individually crushed in 400 µL of lysis buffer by a sterile 5-mm stainless bead shacked by a TissueLyser® (Qiagen) for 30 s at 25 Hz.
 DNA was extracted following the instructions from the manufacturer, eluted in 100 µL of elution buffer and stored at -20°C.